 The effects of number of clubs, frequency of participation in clubs, motivation or reasons to join clubs along with gender, college, and year in school on well-being are significant (F statistic =2.285, p value < 0.05).
 Together, these variables explain 16.6% of the variation in well-being.
 First year students and sophomores report a greater level of well-being compared to seniors.
-This finding indicates that first year students and sophomores find clubs as a vital source of support and well-being and recognize clubs as a valuable outlet to enhance their overall personal development and well-being.
+This finding indicates that first year students and sophomores find clubs as a vital source of support and well-being, as compared to seniors.
+Perhaps as they are new to the college experience, they have a greater need for well-being and recognize clubs as a valuable outlet to enhance their overall personal development and well-being.
 Students who responded that their reason or motivation to join clubs is to gain experience, reported a higher level of well-being compared to students who are motivated by other factors.
-This finding means that through participation in clubs, students can not only gain competence, enhance their skills, but also build confidence through collaboration and teamwork, and a sense of well-being.
-Lastly, students who responded that their reason or motivation to join clubs is to meet new people, reported a higher level of well-being compared to students join clubs, their interaction with other members fosters a sense of community and belongingness, perhaps reducing their stress, and enhancing their well-being.
+This finding means that through collaboration in clubs, students can not only gain competence, enhance their skills, but also build confidence through collaboration and teamwork, and a sense of well-being.
+Lastly, students who responded that their reason or motivation to join clubs is to meet new people, reported a higher level of well-being compared to students who are motivated by other factors, suggesting that as students join clubs, their interaction with other members fosters a sense of community and belongingness, perhaps reducing their stress, and enhancing their well-being.